One Hope Street

 NARCAN is a medicine that quickly reverses an opioid overdose and can help save a person’s life.
 It works by blocking the effects of opioids in the body.
 Anyone can use it in an emergency to help someone until medical care arrives.

-NARCAN is available for patients and families at all Wheeler Family Health & Wellness Centers.
+NARCAN is available for patients and families at all Wheeler Family Health & Wellness Centers, including an open cabinet in New Britain for the easiest access.

 Personal and group support